ivan-zykov/ivan-zykov/README.md

 I'm looking for a full-time position of (Junior) Java software engineer in Vienna.

 You could contact me over ivan dot v dot zykov at gmail dot com.
-Also, feel free to check my [LinkedIn account](https://www.linkedin.com/in/ivan-zykov/).
+Also, feel free to visit my [LinkedIn page](https://www.linkedin.com/in/ivan-zykov/).

 <!---
 IvanZet/IvanZet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.